frabjous/jhap-templates/documentation/markdown_primer.md

 Pandoc has native support for citations.
 They are formatted, along with their corresponding bibliographic entries, automatically by a subprogram called “citeproc”.
 Citeproc’s formatting follows a specification written in [Citation Style Language](https://citationstyles.org/) (CSL).
 Thousands of CSL specifications exist for different bibliographic conventions, from Chicago to MLA to IEEP, etc. JHAP currently uses the Chicago Manual of Style 17th Edition Author-Date style.

-Citeproc makes use one or more CSL JSON (or CSL YAML) information file with the needed bibliographic information.
+Citeproc makes use of one or more CSL JSON (or CSL YAML) files with the needed bibliographic information.
 In the framework JHAP uses, this file is created using the Bibliography section of the typesetting workflow, usually completed prior to working on the main document.
 Each bibliography entry has a citation key which begins with `@`, often consisting of a name and year.